How to take care of yourself: Mental health and wellbeing

 Looking after yourself or self-care refers to choosing to engage regularly in activities and practices that maintain and enhance your health and wellbeing.
 Activities like going for a walk, having fun with friends and family, or doing something you enjoy, helps alleviate stress by giving your body and mind time to rest, reset, and rejuvenate.

 Looking after yourself makes you more effective, because when you rest, eat well, and exercise, you bring more balance to your life.
+Joining a local or digital support group can provide you with a sense of community during difficult times.

 Worry and anxiety have negative effects on our mental and physical health.
 Triggers for both emotions include: the new, the unpredictable, and situations which are unclear.